The Comfort Zone (album)

-The Comfort Zone is the second studio album by American singer and actress Vanessa Williams, released on August 20, 1991, by Mercury's Wing Records Label.
+The Comfort Zone is the second studio album by American singer and actress Vanessa Williams.
+It was released on August 20, 1991, by Mercury's Wing Records Label.

 Singles

-The first single from the album was "Running Back to You", an uptempo song that peaked at number one on the Billboard Hot R&B/Hip-Hop Songs chart and number 18 on the Billboard Hot 100 chart.
-"The Comfort Zone", the second single, peaked at number 62 on the Hot 100 and number two on the Hot R&B/Hip-Hop Songs chart.
-"Save the Best for Last" reached number one on the Billboard Hot 100 for five consecutive weeks.
-"Just for Tonight" was the fourth single from the album, reaching number 26 on the Hot 100, followed by "Work to Do", which achieved moderate success.
+The first single from the album, called "Running Back to You", was released on July 16, 1991.
+For an uptempo song, the track peaked at number one on the Billboard Hot R&B/Hip-Hop Songs chart and number 18 on the Billboard Hot 100 chart.

+The second single from the album, called "The Comfort Zone", was released on October 29.
+Upon its release, the song peaked at number 62 on the Hot 100, and number two on the Hot R&B/Hip-Hop Songs chart.

+The third single from the album, "Save the Best for Last", was released on January 14, 1992.
+Upon its release, the song reached number one on the US Billboard Hot 100 for five consecutive weeks.

+"Just for Tonight" was released as the fourth single from the album on April 21.
+Upon its release, that song reached at number 26 on the Hot 100, followed by the fifth and final single from the album, "Work to Do", in which was released on July 21 and achieved a moderate success.

 Critical reception

 Arion Berger from Entertainment Weekly gave the album an A, writing, "With 14 longish songs, beautifully sequenced and warmly sung, The Comfort Zone is less a pop record than the soundtrack to a giddy, heartfelt R&B stage musical about love — minus the man."

 He highlighted "The Comfort Zone", "Running Back to You", "Save the Best for Last", "What Will I Tell My Heart", "Freedom Dance" and "Goodbye", and concluded, "Through it all, the keyboard romps, the drums get busy, and a flute adds occasional breathy punctuation.
 Give the lady a great big hand."